The current ice age

 The current ice age has lasted 30 million years so far.
 Glaciation currently

-happens every 100,000 years on a regular cycle.
+happens every 100,000 years on a very regular cycle.

 This graph illustrates the glaciation cycles: